paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-145-federal-state-relations.md

   (B) does not apply to the intrastate transportation of household goods; and

-  (C) does not apply to the authority of a State or a political subdivision of a State to enact or enforce a law, regulation, or other provision relating to the price of for-hire motor vehicle transportation by a tow truck, if such transportation is performed without the prior consent or authorization of the owner or operator of the motor vehicle.
+  (C) does not apply to the authority of a State or a political subdivision of a State to enact or enforce a law, regulation, or other provision relating to the regulation of tow truck operations performed without the prior consent or authorization of the owner or operator of the motor vehicle.

 (3) **State standard transportation practices.—**